What is La Dieta?

 The healer will meet privately with each participant and hold a coca-leaf ceremony to see their individual needs.
 Participants will also provide an honest biography with their retreat intentions and motivations.
 Normally the diet will begin the morning of Day 2; however, occasionally, the diet will initiate after the first ayahuasca or tobacco ceremony.

-For 8-days participants engage in a shamanic diet to detox the body and purify the mind.
-The diet avoids any strong flavors and is focused on three grains: quinoa, whole-grain wheat and oats.
-Some local fish, eggs or vegetables may also be provided.
+Participants engage in a shamanic diet to detox the body and purify the mind.
+The diet avoids any strong flavors and is focused on three grains: quinoa, whole-grain wheat and oats (*varies according to healer’s preference and participant’s needs).
+Some local fish, egg, fruits and vegetables may also be provided.
 Additionally, guests will be provided an edible clay earth called Phasa which helps alleviate digestive problems, gastritis, ulcers and cleans the liver.

 During the diet the use of soap, shampoos, toothpastes, perfumes and oils are prohibited.
 We provide guests a clay called Qhollpa to use as a natural and non-toxic replacement for soaps and shampoos.
 Qhollpa is odorless and extremely effective at cleaning the body, while strengthening/regenerating hair.
 Since no sugar or strong flavors are consumed, guests can efficiently clean their teeth using a toothbrush without toothpaste; or they can use Phasa.
 The diet can be a challenge for many as it requires sacrifice.

 While guests are encouraged to dedicate as much time to solitary reflection as possible, we also recommend engaging in communal activities like yoga, jungle walks, and canoe rides.

 Each plant has a unique effect; however, the purpose of La Dieta is consistent: to detox the physical and mental body, while awakening the creative-spiritual forces within.